-- Small Round: 80mm diameter with a 10mm raised edge (approx 90ml of resin to fill)
+- Small Round: 80mm diameter with a 10mm raised edge (approx 90ml of resin or 150g of JESMONITE to fill)

-- Large Round: 100mm diameter with a 15mm raised edge (approx 120ml of resin to fill)
+- Large Round: 100mm diameter with a 15mm raised edge (approx 120ml of resin or 200g of JESMONITE to fill)

-- Hexagon:100mm across from flat edge to flat edge with a 15mm raised edge (approx 120ml of resin to fill)
+- Hexagon:100mm across from flat edge to flat edge with a 15mm raised edge (approx 120ml of resin of 200g of JESMONITE to fill)